lucidrains/se3-transformer-pytorch/README.md

 ## SE3-Transformers

-Implementation of SE3-Transformers for Equivariant Self-Attention, in Pytorch.
+Implementation of <a href="https://arxiv.org/abs/2006.10503">SE3-Transformers</a> for Equivariant Self-Attention, in Pytorch.
 May be needed for replicating Alphafold2 results.

 ## Citations